All images of food items are property of McDonalds.com

 Highest Calorie McDonald’s Breakfast

-And let’s not forget the fries.
 McDonald’s fries are arguably some of the best out there, and they are actually on the low end of the calorie scale when compared to the other options out there.
-Check out this French Fries Nutrition Comparison I put together:
+Check out this French Fries Nutrition Comparison I put together to see how these fries stack up:

 This guide compares a medium order of fries, which may vary in size depending on where you order from (we’re looking at you, Five Guys), but gives us a general idea.